Yersinia pseudotuberculosis: Pathogenesis

+Humans

-In humans, symptoms of Far East scarlet-like fever are similar to those of infection with Yersinia enterocolitica (fever and right-sided abdominal pain), except that the diarrheal component is often absent, which sometimes makes the resulting condition difficult to diagnose.
-Y. pseudotuberculosis infections can mimic appendicitis, especially in children and younger adults, and, in rare cases, the disease may cause skin complaints (erythema nodosum), joint stiffness and pain (reactive arthritis), or spread of bacteria to the blood (bacteremia).
+Symptoms of infection by non-YPM-carrying Y. pseudotuberculosis are similar to those of infection with Yersinia enterocolitica (fever and right-sided abdominal pain), except that the diarrheal component is often absent, which sometimes makes the resulting condition difficult to diagnose.
+Y. pseudotuberculosis infections can mimic appendicitis, especially in children and younger adults.
+In rare cases there may be spread of bacteria to the blood (bacteremia).

+East Asian strains of Y. pseudotuberculosis carry a YPM gene that causes overactivation of the immune system, leading to additional skin complaints (erythema nodosum), joint stiffness and pain (reactive arthritis), even Kawasaki disease.
+This is called "Far East scarlet-like fever" (FESF) or "Izumi fever".

-Far East scarlet-like fever usually becomes apparent five to 10 days after exposure and typically lasts one to three weeks without treatment.
+In any case, infection usually becomes apparent five to 10 days after exposure and typically lasts one to three weeks without treatment.
 In complex cases or those involving immunocompromised patients, antibiotics may be necessary for resolution; ampicillin, aminoglycosides, tetracycline, chloramphenicol, or a cephalosporin may all be effective.

-The recently described syndrome "Izumi-fever" has been linked to infection with Y. pseudotuberculosis.

 The symptoms of fever and abdominal pain mimicking appendicitis (actually from mesenteric lymphadenitis) associated with Y. pseudotuberculosis infection are not typical of the diarrhea and vomiting from classical food poisoning incidents.
 Although Y. pseudotuberculosis is usually only able to colonize hosts by peripheral routes and cause serious disease in immunocompromised individuals, if this bacterium gains access to the blood stream, it has an LD_{50} comparable to Y. pestis at only 10 CFU.

 Relationship to Y. pestis

 Genetically, the pathogen causing plague, Y. pestis, is very similar to Y. pseudotuberculosis.
-The plague appears to have diverged from Y. pseudotuberculosis relatively recently - about 1,500 to 20,000 years ago, and shortly before the first historically recorded outbreaks in humans.
-A 2015 paper in Cell argued for a divergence around 6,000 years ago.
+The plague appears to have diverged from Y. pseudotuberculosis relatively recently – about 1,500 to 20,000 years ago, and shortly before the first historically recorded outbreaks in humans.
+A 2015 paper in Cell estimated a divergence around 6,000 years ago.
 These modern estimates differ dramatically from earlier suggestions in popular scientific literature which claimed that Y. pestis evolved in rodents "millions of years ago."

 Virulence factors

-To facilitate attachment, invasion, and colonization of its host, this bacterium possesses many virulence factors.
-Superantigens, bacterial adhesions, and the actions of Yops (which are bacterial proteins once thought to be "Yersinia outer membrane proteins") that are encoded on the "[plasmid] for Yersinia virulence" – commonly known as the pYV – cause host pathogenesis and allow the bacteria to live parasitically.
+To facilitate attachment, invasion, and colonization of its host, this bacterium possesses many virulence factors including a superantigen, adhesins, and secreted Yops (Yersinia outer proteins).
+Most of them are located on a plasmid called pYV (plasmid, Yersinia virulence).

+Y. pseudotuberculosis can live extracellularly due to its formidable mechanisms of phagocytosis and opsonisation resistance through the expression of Yops and the type III pathway; yet, by limited pYV action, it can populate host cells, especially macrophages, intracellularly to further evade immune responses and be disseminated throughout the body.